Writing a Nonfiction Book Proposal: Hiring a Book Proposal Coach vs. Hiring a Book Proposal Editor

 Coaching calls are often available by the hour.
 Rates vary.

-Expect to pay between $250 to $750 for book proposal editing or coaching, depending on the nature of the work, the materials you’ll be receiving from the coach or editor, and the amount of time required.
+Expect to pay between $150 and $750 for book proposal editing or coaching, depending on the nature of the work, the materials you’ll be receiving from the coach or editor, and the amount of time required.

 To have a chapter or two edited from your book might cost $200 to $300, on average.